katoahq/modules/README.md

 ### 😎 Contribute

 Have a module idea?
 Contribute it.
-ChatGPT makes it ridiculously easy...

 Check out [contributing](/CONTRIBUTING.md).